alice-doc/alice-analysis-tutorial/analysis/classes.md

       int GetArea() {return height * width;}
     }
 ```
-Here we defined a class, called *Rectangle*, which has variables *width* and *height*, and a *method* called `GetArea` which gives us access to (information related to) the members.
+Here we defined a class, called *Rectangle*, which has variables *width* and *height*, and a *method* called `GetArea` which gives us access to the members.

 Classes are nice and important, because they can be *derived* from one-another (a feature called *inheritance*.
 Look at the figure below

 ![image](inheritance.png)

-In this figure, CRectangle is *derived* from *base* class CPolyogon, an *inherits* its members.
+In this figure, CRectangle is *derived* from *base* class CPolyogon, and *inherits* its members.
 If we want to define a second class, CTriangle, which is also a polygon and will therefore have features in common with CRectangle, we can also derive it from base class CPolyogon.
 This  avoids having to **repeat** common code for multiple which share features.

 {% callout "Beware" %}
 Classes are very powerful, but inheritance can sometimes make it tricky to understand how code is structured!